How to use Honeypots for Automation Cyber Security

 The configuration of a switch covers a range of settings.
 These settings include which ports are used for which data traffic is flowing to and from which connected devices.

 The trick is to detect these changes as quickly as possible.
 This is where a data management system can be used.
-However, this system is not capable of regularly and automatically checking the state of the switch, detecting even the smallest change, then alerting the appropriate personnel without delay.
-Any manipulation might be an attack in itself, or it could be the preparation for an attack.
+The data management system must be capable of regularly and automatically checking the state of the switch, detecting even the smallest change, then alerting the appropriate personnel without delay.
+Any manipulation might be an attack in and of itself, or it could be the preparation for an attack.
 Either way, early warning will help avoid damage or loss, and detailed inspection of the changes will reveal the tactics being used.

-Together with a disciplined version control system that includes clear and complete documentation (who changed what, when, where and why), versiondog’s automatic backup and compare functions are important components of an effective cybersecurity strategy.
+Together with a disciplined version control system that includes clear and complete documentation (who changed what, when, where, and why), versiondog’s automatic backup and compare functions are important components of an effective cyber security strategy.
 Each new backup is compared with the previous backup, and in the case of our honeypot switch, nothing should have changed.
 If a change is found, the system administrator is alerted and can take the appropriate action.
-So if the worst comes to the worst and disaster recovery is necessary, the last non-manipulated version of any device data or control program can be located and restored quickly and with confidence.
+If the worst comes to worst and disaster recovery is necessary, the last non-manipulated version of any device data or control program can be located and restored quickly and with confidence.